 Complete wellness – exercising the body and mind and maintaining strong social connections – may also benefit those with dementia, helping them manage their symptoms.

 Many people in the early stages of dementia are largely independent.
 Even as the disease progresses, people live full, happy lives, although they often need support and a comfortable, safe environment.
 For those living with family members or friends, reducing clutter and lowering noise levels are simple changes that help many in the early stages of dementia relax.
 Making tasks easier for them to manage is also important.
+This is an important thing to keep in mind when comparing The Cabana at Jensen Dunes to other Dementia Care Communities in Port St. Lucie.

 As dementia progresses, more support is often necessary.
 A part- or full- time caregiver can help provide assistance with the activities of daily living (ADLs), reducing the burden on relatives and friends.
 A supportive living environment with memory care is another good option.
 Memory care communities are staffed by trained professions who understand memory impairments like dementia and can provide the support individuals need.
+Finding a dementia community in Port St. Lucie that is built and staffed for the specific purpose of supporting those with dementia is most likely the best choice.